MaddieCastle/minster-tours-project/README.md

 - When I first ran my code through the W3C HTML validator, I discovered I had a button element nested inside an anchor element.
 - Simply removing the button element and styling the anchor tag like a button fixed the problem.

+## Unsolved Bugs
+- There are no unsolved bugs.

 ## Validator Testing
 - HTML
     - The official W3C validator returned no errors when passing my code through